jdaw1/placemat/Documentation/page_level.md

 ```

-`BackgroundTextsGlassesVerticalMiddling` determines whether the vertical alignment is determined jointly or separately, much like the `VerticalMiddling…` parameters.
+`BackgroundTextsGlassesVerticalMiddling` determines whether the vertical alignment is determined jointly or separately, much like the <code>VerticalMiddling&hellip;</code> parameters.
 `BackgroundTextsGlassesVerticalMiddling` must be one of `/MatchAll`, `/MatchSamePaperSize`, or `/MatchNone`.
 The bounding path of the text is constructed and then `BackgroundTextsGlassesPaintCode` is executed.
 The default clips then strokes.